viz-cx/docs.viz.cx/docs/witnesses.md

 [Format](#format-table): Integer

 Each block can contain a limited amount of information in bytes.
-By voting on this option, delegates can address network scalability issues.
+By voting on this option, witnesses can address network scalability issues.

 ### min_delegation